Everything Immortal for September 25 ...

 The Story of Temple Drake starred Miriam Hopkins in the title role with William Gargan as the young lawyer in love with her, Sir Guy Standing as Temple’s grandfather, and William Collier, Jr. as good time Toddy, whom Temple uses for kicks.

 Some kicks.
 After flipping the car Temple and Toddy find themselves under the gaze of Trigger’s (La Rue) flashlight.
 He more of less takes them captive and heads back to a house filled with bootleggers.
-Mrs. Fredric March, Florence Eldridge, plays the unsympathetic mother of a baby Temple fawns over.
+Mrs. Fredric March, Florence Eldridge, plays the unsympathetic mother of a baby that Temple fawns over.

 “Why do you keep it in the wood box?”
 Temple asks of Ruby.